breanariordan/triplefinRNA/QC_and_trimming_long.md

 For the longer 2x 151 bp pair-end reads used to generate the de novo transcriptome, the code used to trim the data is different to that used for shorter paired-end reads.
-To see the code for the shorter paired-end reads, see the file Quality_control_and_trimming.
+To see the code for the shorter paired-end reads, see the file [Quality_control_and_trimming](https://github.com/breanariordan/triplefinRNA/main/Quality_control_and_trimming.md)

-Moving raw files
+# Moving raw files

 ```
 pwd                             # past working directory, find where you are